Tyrn/wei/the-insider-en.typ

-     The guards let  Bemish into the castle without any surprise; bike or no bike  - who can  understand these Earthmen?
+     The guards let  Bemish into the castle without any surprise; bike or no bike---who can  understand these Earthmen?
 "Yes,"  Bemish thought,  "people here are very different from the plains' dwellers, they  hugged their swords in  silence  for  a thousand years and  now  they silently hug their  rocket launchers, every trial verdict starts a vendetta here..."